 An early version of the bill sought to eliminate the advantageous head of household filing status, but that provision didn’t make it into the final approved bill.
-The head of household status lives on.
+The head of household status is still alive and well.

-You might recall that Republicans initially wanted to pare down the existing seven tax brackets to just four, but that didn’t end up happening.
+You might recall that Republicans initially wanted to pare down the existing seven tax brackets to just four, but that didn’t end up happening, either.
 There are still seven brackets, but the tax rate percentages have changed and each bracket now accommodates slightly more earnings.

-Who among us will benefit most from all this?
-The Tax Policy Center has indicated that the Tax Cuts and Jobs Act will reduce taxes “on average” for all income groups, and the Tax Foundation has said the same thing.
+The Tax Policy Center indicated in 2018 that the Tax Cuts and Jobs Act (TCJA) would reduce taxes “on average” for all income groups, and the Tax Foundation said the same thing.

 The key word here is “average.”
-Some taxpayers might fare a little worse while some will fare better.
+Some taxpayers would fare a little worse while some would fare better.
 It's important to keep in mind that tax brackets and rates are percentages.

-A taxpayer who earns $100,000 and sees a 4-percent reduction in his effective tax rate would realize a far greater dollars-and-cents increase in after-tax income than a low-income taxpayer earning only $10,000 a year and seeing the same 4-percent reduction.
-Indeed, the Tax Policy Center says that low income households won't see much of a difference at all when the overall provisions of the tax bill are taken into account.
+A taxpayer who earns $100,000 and sees a 4% reduction in his effective tax rate would realize a far greater dollars-and-cents increase—$4,000—in after-tax income than a low-income taxpayer earning only $10,000 a year and seeing the same 4% reduction of just $400.
+It's all relative.

 Here, then, is a quick overview of how much taxpayers in each income group will save under the bill.